-The Centre income comprises three sources; operational grant from Hobsons Bay City Council, Neighbourhood House Coordination grant from Department of Human and Health Services and from internal self-generated income as reflected on the bellow statistical data.
+The Centre income comprises three sources; operational grant from Hobsons Bay City Council, Neighbourhood House Coordination grant from Department of Human and Health Services, and from internal self-generated income as reflected on the statistical data shown below.
+The balance sheet shows the cash contingent reserve to cover unforeseen costs, accrued liabilities and employee entitlements.